 How to clean oak cabinets

-The way you clean your oak cabinets matters is crucial.
+The way you clean your oak cabinets is crucial.
 This is because the wood is natural and so requires extra care.
-So typically, you will need to make sure that you use a damp cloth to remove dirt and dust.
-Avoid the use of abrasive cleaning products.
+Typically, you will need to ensure you use a damp cloth to remove dirt and dust.
+Avoid using abrasive cleaning products.
 Using these can cause damage to the bathroom furniture.

 What is Danish Oil?

-Danish Oil is commonly used for wood finishings to protect and sustain it from the inside.
-It’s not a naturally occurring oil, but an oil mixed from other oils which is why there are a variety of different types available.
+Danish Oil is commonly used for wood finishes to protect and sustain the wood from the inside.
+It’s not a naturally occurring oil, but an oil composed of other oils.
+This is why various types are available.

 Why should I use Danish Oil?

-• Little odour during the drying state and none when completely dry.
+- Little odour during the drying stage and none when completely dry

 Want to check out what bathroom oak furniture you could fit into your washroom?
 Explore our range at Clickbasin.
 Alternatively, if you have additional questions about any plumbing supplies, you can contact our friendly customer service team for advice.